 The final causes of an organism's behavior can be seen as the role played by its whole life in the larger life of its species.
 The formal causes, which generally appear at the focal level (Ulanowicz 1997), shape the organism's role in the life of the current ecosystem.

 ‘Final’ cause can be thought of as ‘ultimate context’ so long as we do not take ‘ultimate’ in any absolute sense.
 A scalar level may be ‘ultimate’ to us because it is above any level we are equipped to focus on.
 This does not imply that there is no higher level, only that whatever higher level there may be is beyond the reach even of speculation.
 Nor is any final cause necessarily the only final cause of the phenomenon in question.
-(It is obvious that efficient causes can be plural, but not so obvious with the more vague or general kinds of cause.)

 ‘Degeneracy’ is defined by Edelman (2004, 43) as ‘the ability of structurally different elements of a system to perform the same function or yield the same output.’
 The ‘words’ of the genetic code – triplets of the nucleotide bases G, C, A and T – are degenerate, since a particular amino acid can be encoded by more than one triplet.
 Immune systems and nervous systems also incorporate degeneracy (Edelman 2004, Chapter 4; more on this in rePatch ·14), and this tends to promote robustness in systems (Page 2011, 228).
 Another form of degeneracy in this context is pleiotropy, ‘the phenomenon whereby one single gene has an effect on several different phenotypic traits’ (Hoffmeyer 2008, 127).
-Symbolic (and especially linguistic) texts involve a double degeneracy: different terms may represent the same concepts, and different concepts may carry out the same guidance function or yield the same behavior pattern.
+Symbolic (and especially linguistic) texts involve a double degeneracy: different terms may represent the same concepts, and differently named concepts may carry out the same guidance function or yield the same behavior pattern.
 This is in addition to the kind of degeneracy known as ‘polysemy,’ in which a word with the same literal form (such as ‘pit’) has several meanings.

 The term degeneracy is obviously related to degenerate, used in English as both verb and adjective.
 This word also appeared in Chapter 2, with Thoreau's remark that ‘When our life ceases to be inward and private, conversation degenerates into mere gossip.’
 To degenerate is to ‘become of a lower type,’ according to a definition (probably by Peirce) in the Century Dictionary.
 The moral sense of the term is related to the mathematical sense whereby a point is a degenerate case of a circle as the radius of the circle approaches 0, and a circle is a degenerate case of an ellipse as the eccentricity approaches 0.
 You could say it refers to the loss of a dimension of complexity.

 In his semiotic analysis, Peirce does not say that one symbol can have many meanings, but rather that two symbols which have the same function are ‘replicas of the same symbol’ (EP2:317).
 According to this usage, two instances of a word (such as ‘degeneracy’) which look and sound the same may nevertheless be different symbols.
 Or if they are the same symbol but are understood differently, they may be ambiguous or equivocal – a quality which lovers of precision would eliminate from language if they could.
-A perfect language (see Eco 1995) would presumably eliminate the word/thought gap, and thus we could articulate the one common Logos explicitly and unambiguously.
-From this viewpoint, the perfect language must be one that hasn't been fractured and frayed by ‘vulgar’ everyday usage, and the ambiguity which is a feature of natural languages may indeed seem almost morally ‘degenerate’ by comparison.
+A perfect language (see Eco 1995) would presumably eliminate the word/thought gap, and thus could articulate the one common Logos explicitly and unambiguously.
+From this viewpoint, the perfect language must be one that hasn't been fractured and frayed by “vulgar” everyday usage, and the ambiguity which is a feature of natural languages may indeed seem almost morally “degenerate” by comparison.
 So maybe the technical senses of the word are not so far from Thoreau's usage after all.

-However, it is unlikely that a ‘perfect’ language could serve as a medium of discovery.
+However, it is unlikely that a “perfect” language could serve as a medium of discovery.
 If you consider language as a system interacting with biological systems, the degeneracy of each system contributes to the fruitfulness of the interaction.

 According to Edelman and Gally (2001), degeneracy is ‘a well known characteristic of the genetic code and immune systems,’ but appears to the most remarkable degree in neural connectivity.
 Surely it is no fluke that (a) the human brain is the most ‘degenerate’ system we know, and (b) humans are the only systems we know to be capable of generating utterances in natural symbolic languages.
 The connection is revealed by our gradual discovery that we can't simply map experience or habits onto brain structures (or vice versa), any more than we can map words directly onto meanings or meanings into signs, without considering context.

 Although, in the past, variations in the gross shape of the brain were studied carefully in efforts to find correlations between anatomical features and mental abilities or propensities, it now is accepted that these efforts are largely fruitless.
 Instead, it is recognized that many different patterns of neural architecture are functionally equivalent, i.e., functional neuroanatomy is highly degenerate.By substituting linguistic terms here, we could generate a valid comment on polyversity: Although, in the past, various texts were studied carefully in efforts to establish the proper name or correct expression of a specific concept, it now is accepted that these efforts are largely fruitless.
 Instead, it is recognized that many different idioms are functionally equivalent, i.e., language in use is highly degenerate.
-According to Peirce's ‘Ethics of Terminology’ (EP2), this tendency must be resisted in the sciences, but only a limited community of specialists could actually attain the level of precision recommended by Peirce.— Edelman and Gally (2001)
+According to Peirce's ‘Ethics of Terminology’, this tendency must be resisted in the sciences, but only a limited community of specialists could actually attain the level of precision recommended by Peirce.— Edelman and Gally (2001)